b3lial/vulkan-demo1/README.md

-# vulkan-demo1
+# Vulkan-Demo-1
-Coding Session 2025
+Coding Session 2025 by Malfunction, Scotch and Belial

 ---
 ## Build